nishant916/tracker/README.md

 # Classroom Attendance and Performance Tracker
-A web application for teachers to efficiently manage student attendance, track academic performance, and generate reports.
+A web application for teachers to efficiently manage student attendance, track academic performance, and generate reports. <br><br>

 ## Table of Contents
 1. [Features](#1-features)